 The Barnett and Nahan vision would have seen the government hand over the poles and wires to the private sector across Western Australia.
 Prices would have gone up, jobs and apprenticeships cut, and preventative maintenance a distant memory, as new private operators sought to maximise profits.

-Directing the closure of power stations reveals a state government that is cutting costs to prepare Synergy for sale, irrespective of the impact on the community.
-Removing spare generation capacity will seriously threaten the reliability of electricity supplies during emergencies, such as the Varanus gas explosion, and extreme weather events, when electricity demand goes through the roof.
+The last Government closed power stations to prepare Synergy for sale, irrespective of the impact on the community.
+Removing spare generation capacity seriously threatens the reliability of electricity supplies during emergencies, such as the Varanus gas explosion, and extreme weather events, when electricity demand goes through the roof.

 Workers will pay, as jobs and apprenticeships are cut in the pursuit of profit.

 Households and businesses will pay, when the lights go off during emergencies and extreme weather events, because the electricity system doesn’t have enough reserve capacity.